 Associate Professor, Director of Institute for Human Rights and Humanitarian Studies

 Lindsey Kingston is an associate professor of international human rights in Webster University's Department of History, Politics and International Relations.
-She directs the university's Institute for Human Rights and Humanitarian Studies, which includes overseeing the undergraduate human rights program and the research journal, Righting Wrongs: A Journal of Human Rights.
+She directs the University's Institute for Human Rights and Humanitarian Studies, which includes overseeing the undergraduate human rights program and the research journal, Righting Wrongs: A Journal of Human Rights.
 Kingston is a Fulbright Scholar (Università degli Studi di Milano) who edited "Human Rights in Higher Education: Institutional, Classroom, and Community Approaches to Teaching Social Justice" (Palgrave Macmillan, 2018) and "Statelessness, Governance, and the Problem of Citizenship" (Manchester University Press, 2021).
 She also authored the monograph "Fully Human: Personhood, Citizenship, and Rights" (Oxford University Press, 2019), which won the International Studies Association's 2020 Human Rights Best Book Award.

 Kingston is a topical expert on the issue of statelessness — when an individual does not have legal nationality to any country.
 Her research interests also include forced migration, Indigenous rights, transnational social movements, and human rights education (HRE).
 Her work has been published in International Journal of Refugee Law, The Journal of Human Rights, Human Rights Review, The Journal of Human Rights Practice, Forced Migration Review, BMC International Health and Human Rights, and several edited volumes.